 Still, their rare lash-outs are primarily due to their owners’ poor training, mishandling, and inexperience.
 A well-trained Cane Corso is a kind, affectionate, and loyal dog who would lay its life down to protect its owner.

 Save Big On Dog Essentials!

 Welcome to our pack!

 Bulldogs are wide, heavy, and strong dogs that originated in England.
-These robust dogs were initially bred for the cruel sport of bullbaiting.
+These robust dogs were initially bred for sport.
 After the game got banned, the Bulldog had no purpose and almost went extinct.
 However, these dogs gained popularity outside of England, and they tinkered with these breeds to produce astonishing variants.

 Today, the Bulldog has four popular variations: the American Bulldog, the French Bulldog, the Olde English Bulldogge, and the English Bulldog.
 Let’s go through each of them.

 American Bulldogs are the largest of all Bulldog breeds and match the Cane Corso in size.
 These dogs were bred from the original Old English Bulldog but later became their own breed.

 The American Bulldog has only recently achieved AKC recognition, and its breed standards are still being developed.
 But here’s what the dog generally looks like: